kennywall/import-test/_posts/2009-08-24-facebook-is-1.md

     <title></title>
   </head>
   <body>
-    Alright, what gives?
-My Facebook profile just beat out my blog www.kinlane.com for the number #1 search position for "kin lane" at Google.
-Wondering what in the algorithm would cause that?
-Is it because there is more activity on my Facebook than my blog?
-Is it because Facebook has more prominence?
-Interesting change in my Google search results and profile rankings.
+    Alright, what gives?My Facebook profile just beat out my blog www.kinlane.com for the number #1 search position for kin lane at Google.Wondering what in the algorithm would cause that?
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2009/08/24/facebook-is-1/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>